 This means that I am the shuffle-kids-out-the-door Mama which we all know is a lovely role to do flying solo.
-Moving on.

 But since this morning was Mother’s Day I knew all would be well.
 Because children are naturally angels on this sacred holiday.
 And how hard should it be to get angels to church on time?

 My sister innocently called at the height of the chaos and asked me to weigh in on a decision.
 I told her I was having trouble concentrating since the morning had been a wee bit chaotic.

 Her: You sound a bit stressed – you okay?